 The Federal Select Agent Program (FSAP) regulates the possession, use, and transfer of biological select agents and toxins that have the potential to pose a severe threat to public, animal or plant health, or to animal or plant products.
 Common examples of select agents and toxins include the organisms that cause anthrax, smallpox, and foot-and-mouth disease, the plant pathogen Ralstonia solanacearum, as well as the toxin ricin.

 While potentially dangerous, work with select agents and toxins provides important scientific discoveries that have led to improved detection, prevention, diagnostic, and treatment options for diseases considered to be some of the most threatening to public, animal, and plant health.
 FSAP allows laboratories to conduct lifesaving research on these potentially dangerous materials while making sure it is done as safely and securely as possible.

 The program is managed jointly by:

 - The Division of Select Agents and Toxins (DSAT) at the Centers for Disease Control and Prevention (CDC), which is part of the U.S. Department of Health and Human Services (HHS).

-- The Agriculture Select Agent Services (AgSAS) at the Animal and Plant Health Inspection Service (APHIS), which is part of the U.S. Department of Agriculture (USDA).
+- The Division of Agricultural Select Agents and Toxins (DASAT) at the Animal and Plant Health Inspection Service (APHIS), which is part of the U.S. Department of Agriculture (USDA).

 The program currently regulates 68 select agents and toxins.
 The list is reviewed at least every two years to determine if agents or toxins need to be added to or deleted from the list.

 Facilities where research with select agents and toxins is conducted must register with FSAP.
 The majority of entities (86 percent) are registered with CDC/DSAT, with the rest registered with APHIS/DASAT.